Solving the Poisson Yang-Baxter equation via deformation-to-quasiclassical-limits: Introduction

-To deform a bimodule algebra with an $\mathcal{O}$-operator, it is possible to deform either the associative algebra, or its bimodule algebra, or the $\mathcal{O}$-operator.
-The approach that the $\mathcal{O}$-operator was deformed while the associative algebra and its bimodule algebra were undeformed was taken in \mcite{D}, where cohomologies of $\mathcal{O}$-operators were studied.
-In this paper, we study the deformations of an associative algebra and its bimodule algebra, with a scalar deformation of the $\mathcal{O}$-operator still being an $\mathcal{O}$-operator.
-In this case, the $\mathcal{O}$-operator is also an $\mathcal{O}$-operator associated to the \qcl module Poisson algebra (Proposition \mref{invrb}).
+Motivated by the $\calo$-operator characterizations of solutions of the AYBE and PYBE~\mcite{BGN2,NB}, we find characterization of the scalarly deformed solutions of the AYBE in the deformed associative algebras by scalar deformations of $\calo$-operators on commutative algebras.
+For the latter $\calo$-operators, we deform an associative algebra and its bimodule algebra, and then take a scalar deformation of the associated $\mathcal{O}$-operator which is still an $\mathcal{O}$-operator for the deformed associative algebras.
+In this case, the original $\mathcal{O}$-operator is also an $\mathcal{O}$-operator associated to the \qcl module Poisson algebra (Theorem \mref{invrb}).
+Moreover, the deformation-QCL process for solutions of classical Yang-Baxter type equations is equivalently presented as the deformation-QCL process for $\calo$-operators (Theorem~\ref{pro-w1}).